IBM Cloud Docs

 • View the installed updates.

-This facility enables the automated updating for the management components of the vCenter Server instances only.
+This facility enables the automated updating for the management components of the VCF for Classic - Automated instances only.
 VMware product updates must be applied by using the procedures that are detailed in this document.